-|Home||Natural Family Living||Big Life Issues||Death & Immortality
+|Home||Natural Family Living||Big Life Issues||Animal-

-| The Conflict between Evolutionary Skills & Modern Life
+| The Conflict between Evolutionary Skills &

 Over millions of years, evolution has developed in us skills that help us survive.
 For example, we instantly can detect potential danger and are primed to act.
 We don't need to slowly analyse the situation with logic, which exposes us to the possible danger.

 Evolutionary adaptations - whether spoken of as skills or biases - are so deep rooted in our evolutionary past, they are often very difficult, if not impossible to change.
 See here (posted and accessed 24 February 2014).
 Deciding to change them is not going to work.
-The way forward is adapt to them, to create environments that allow for our inherent bias and irrationality, thereby enabling us to make healthier decisions.
+The way forward is to adapt to them, to create environments that allow for our inherent bias and irrationality, thereby enabling us to make healthier decisions.

 Sometimes, our modern lifestyle has blocked or corrupted the evolutionary skill.

 An example is the drastic reduction in natural birth and the loss of attachment parenting.
 Contributory factors include the breakdown of extended family by civilisation, and the medicalisation of society in the past few hundred years.
 We need to realise that natural family living harmonises far better with our evolutionary programming - and that we need to act in concert with it.
 Ways to do this are described here.